Join Here | Log In

 GABA:

 GABA is the main inhibitory neurotransmitter – essentially turning off the action of the excitatory neurotransmitters.
-Like glutamate and dopamine, GABA also acts by binding with several different receptors.
+Like glutamate and dopamine, GABA also acts by binding to several different receptors.

 Insufficient GABA (not enough of the “off signal”) can lead to an increase in dopamine and a dysregulation of NMDA receptors.
 Research shows that when GABA is decreased in the frontal cortex, emotional, behavioral, and cognitive changes occur.[ref]
 GABA is synthesized from glutamate using the GAD67 enzyme, and postmortem studies show reduced GAD67 in the prefrontal cortex in schizophrenia patients.[ref]